aplteam/Cider/docs/Cider-User-Guide.md

 Such a function may be niladic, monadic, ambivalent or dyadic:

-* A monadic function receives a namespace with the project configuration as right argument
+* A monadic function receives a namespace with the project configuration as the right argument
 * A dyadic or ambivalent function receives in addition the parameter space passed to `OpenProject`

 Note that such a function will be executed no matter whether the project was opened or imported.

 #### Executing user-specific code